-Steel reinforcing bars, commonly known as rebar, are found on a majority of construction sites, and pose a variety of job site hazards that can result in injury, including:
+Steel reinforcing bars, commonly known as rebar, are found on the majority of construction sites and can pose a variety of job site hazards that may result in serious injury.

-Wearing the proper work clothes and PPE is an important component of construction site safety.
+Wearing proper work clothing and personal protective equipment (PPE) is a critical part of construction site safety.
 Always wear gloves and eye protection when handling and tying rebar.
-Wear additional PPE as required, which may include a hard hat, high-visibility safety vest, hearing protection and work boots.
-Tuck in shoelaces and pant legs to prevent hang-ups when walking through flatwork.
+Additional PPE may be required depending on the task and may include a hard hat, high-visibility safety vest, hearing protection, and work boots.

 - concrete formwork pins protruding at low levels